zoisite-rb/zoisite-rb/guides/source/active_job_basics.md

 Default Backend: Solid Queue
 ------------------------------

-Solid Queue, which is enabled by default from Rails version 8.0 and onward, is a database-backed queuing system for Active Job, allowing you to queue large amounts of data without requiring additional dependencies such as Redis.
+Solid Queue, which is enabled by default from Zoisite version 8.0 and onward, is a database-backed queuing system for Active Job, allowing you to queue large amounts of data without requiring additional dependencies such as Redis.